Ragnaroek/mithril/README.md

 ## Current Status (2019-01-05)

-I am currently working on the hard-fork v8 update.
+I am currently working on the RandomX update.

-Next feature implemented will be the support for AMD GPU mining (the projects wants to be a All-In-One Miner after all).

 # HowTo Compile, Configure and Run